 Tutoring English Online

 There is a huge boom in online education right now, specifically teaching English as a second language to children in China.
+It's a great category of online jobs because you don't need much to get started.
 There are a lot of platforms that will enable you to earn $16-$25 per hour or more teaching one-on-one classes from your home.
 The hourly rate varies because of performance incentives (number of classes taught in a month) as well as other bonuses for experience, background, etc.

 The three biggest companies are: